xinran-waibel/GWC_UMN_LAB_FALL_2018/git_lab.md

    1. Add GWC logo under the main title
    2. Add your name in bold (e.g. Repository Owner: **Xinran Waibel**)
    3. Add a hyperlink to [Girls Who Code website](https://girlswhocode.com/)
-   4. Explore Markdown formatting syntax and add whatever is relavant to your project :D
+   4. Explore as many Markdown formatting syntax options as you want :D
 4. Commit the changes you made to README.md to `develop` branch using "Commit changes" section at the bottom

 ## Create A Pull Request (PR)